openedx/openedx-learning/docs/decisions/0002-content-flexibility.rst

 There are two goals:

 #.
-These concepts should be *extensible*, so that new types of Blocks, Units, etc. are created (the specifics of this would be in a follow-on ADR).
+Each of these concepts should be *extensible*, so that new types of Blocks, Units, etc. are created (the specifics of this would be in a follow-on ADR).
 #.
 We should be able to use these in different combinations.
 For instance, a short course may have a different Navigation type than traditional courses, but that Navigation would still point to Sequences, which point to Units.

 Consequences